donbr/lifesciences-research/README.md

-# Life Sciences MCP
+# Life Sciences MCP 🧬🤖

-FastMCP wrappers for essential life sciences APIs and datasets.
-A microservices-based approach to accelerate scientific research by providing MCP server access to biological databases, gene nomenclature services, protein interaction networks, and drug-target databases.
+> **A Model Context Protocol platform for grounding agents in live, verifiable biological truth — designed to contain data rot, not amplify it.**

+FastMCP wrappers for essential life‑sciences APIs and datasets.
+This repository exposes each upstream API as its own micro‑service so agents can ground their reasoning in well‑defined biological facts without hauling around a monolithic knowledge graph.
+It is not a knowledge graph replacement; rather it is the **Structured Truth Layer** that complements graph construction and RAG systems by providing canonical identifiers, cross‑references and evidence on demand.

-> **Prior Art & Research Context:** This project builds on 20+ years of bioinformatics API design (STRING, STITCH, NCATS Translator) and aligns with emerging standards for LLM knowledge augmentation.
-For established patterns, key publications, and how this work fits within the broader field, see [Prior Art & Research Context](docs/prior-art-api-patterns.md).
+> **Prior Art & Research Context:**  This project stands on two decades of bioinformatics API work (e.g. STRING, STITCH, NCATS Translator) and aligns with emerging standards for LLM knowledge augmentation.
+For established patterns, key publications and how this work fits within the broader field, see [Prior Art & Research Context](docs/prior-art-api-patterns.md).

+## Why this exists

+Drug discovery, drug repurposing and biomedical research depend on accurate, up‑to‑date facts.
+Biological identifiers go stale, APIs change, ontologies split and merge and the surface area of “truth” shifts underneath you.
+We built the Life Sciences MCP so that agents – whether running on Claude, ChatGPT or any other LLM – can **ground fuzzy claims in resolvable facts**, **contain volatility to the API boundary**, and **self‑heal** when a referenced concept changes.
+The key principles are:

+* **Containment:**  Each API/database is wrapped in its own MCP server, isolating schema drift and data rot so that one volatile domain doesn’t poison the entire reasoning loop.
+* **Correctness:**  All servers implement a **Fuzzy‑to‑Fact** protocol (search → candidate → strict lookup), ensuring canonical IDs are resolved before downstream reasoning.
+* **Self‑Healing:**  When an identifier has been deprecated or an API field changes, the server returns a structured error with a recovery hint so the agent can retry with the new canonical ID or schema.

+This design stance means the MCP layer can sit behind any knowledge graph or retrieval‑augmented generation system.
+It doesn’t build the graph for you; it ensures the facts you plug into your graph are still correct.

 ## Vision

-Enable AI agents to seamlessly query the world's most important life sciences databases through the Model Context Protocol (MCP), accelerating drug discovery, drug repurposing, and biomedical research.

-**Current Status: 12 MCP servers operational** covering genes (HGNC, Ensembl, Entrez), proteins (UniProt, STRING, BioGRID), compounds (ChEMBL, PubChem), pharmacology (IUPHAR/GtoPdb), targets (Open Targets), pathways (WikiPathways), and clinical trials (ClinicalTrials.gov).
+Enable AI agents to seamlessly query the world's most important life‑sciences databases through the Model Context Protocol (MCP), accelerating drug discovery, drug repurposing, and biomedical research.  **Current status:** *12 MCP servers operational*, covering genes (HGNC, Ensembl, Entrez), proteins (UniProt, STRING, BioGRID), compounds (ChEMBL, PubChem), pharmacology (IUPHAR/GtoPdb), targets (Open Targets), pathways (WikiPathways) and clinical trials (ClinicalTrials.gov).

 ---

 ## The Modern Drug Discovery Stack (2025)

 The current best practice in computational drug discovery is an **integrative approach** using programmatic APIs across multiple data layers: